 The Thermae of Caracalla is one of the best examples of thermal baths of the Roman period and it is possible to visit them reserving the entrance online.
 In combination with the entrance, it is possible to buy the audio guide to enjoy an explanation during the visit.

 Other attractions in the area

 A short distance from the thermal baths of Caracalla we find Circus Maximus, the largest building created for the performance of antiquity shows, in addition to being one of the greatest of all time.
-In this same area is the Palatine that is the oldest archaeological site of the city and important part of the imperial Rome.
+In this same area is the Palatine that is the oldest archaeological site of the city an important part of Imperial Rome.